whiteclarkegroup/liquibase-linter/website/docs/custom-reporters.md

 ## Adding custom config to the `Reporter`

-If additional configuration opens are required for the `CustomReporter` to operate, extend `ReporterConfig` and create a new builder.
-Add `@JsonDeserialize` so that the `CustomReporter.Config` can be loaded from the Liquibase Linter configuration.
+If additional configuration opens are required for the `CustomReporter` to operate, extend `ReporterConfig` and create a new builder that extends `ReporterConfig.BaseBuilder` and change the `Factory` to extend `ReporterConfig.BaseFactory`, adding in the `Config` class to the generic type declaration.
+Add `@JsonDeserialize` to the `Config` class so that the `CustomReporter.Config` can be loaded from the Liquibase Linter configuration.

 ```java
 package com.fake.fancyapp.liquibase;